Shopping for Labubus? Here’s how to avoid knockoffs of the popular toy

-There are real Labubus that Jillian Nathan of Birmingham bought just this year.
+There are real Labubus that Jillian Nathan bought just this year.
 But the content creator, who's also a Labubu reseller, says knockoff dolls are frustrating many shoppers.

 So, what are some places she's found that are trying to sell fake ones?